ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 to ensure that the client knows the incident.
 If a malicious or buggy client repeatedly confirms multiple incidents at a time, the result might be an excessive use of system resources on the server side as well as network resources.
-Servers need to ensure they have sufficient resources to fulfill this request;
+Servers MUST ensure they have sufficient resources to fulfill this request;
 otherwise, they can choose to block connection (e.g., block abusive IP address) to this client and/or reject the request using rpc errors defined in section 7.6.